Woman washing her hands with water running from a faucet

 Traditional water heaters offer a limited capacity for hot water storage.
 Therefore, in homes with standard heaters where family members take showers one by one consecutively, the hot water supply is bound to run out.

-Additionally, after the hot water supply is exhausted, it takes time to heat up again.
+Additionally, it takes time to heat up after the hot water supply is exhausted.
 Tankless heaters do not work on a water-storage system.

 a showerhead superimposed against a tankless water heater